+Uncrossed flows have played a role in previous routing algorithms in planar graphs, such as Schrijver's Homotopy Method \cite{schrijver1990homotopic} for node-disjoint paths.
+Most relevant are recent algorithms for maximum disjoint paths in fully-planar instances ($G+H$ planar).
+In \cite{huang2021approximation,garg2022integer}, constant-factor approximation algorithms are given for maximum edge-disjoint path, then extended to the node-disjoint setting in \cite{schlomberg2023packing,schlomberg2024improved}.
+These algorithms glue uncrossed flow paths to their respective demand edges to obtain an uncrossed (laminar) family of cycles in a planar graph.
+Our rounding algorithms are agnostic in the sense that they just operate on uncrossed flow paths, not assuming that demands lie within a face or that demands of a common face are non-crossing (indeed for our pairwise-planar instances, it is even possible for demands within a face to form a clique).

+Uncrossed flows for fully-planar instances are typically constructed by a primal algorithm \cite{matsumoto1986planar} that computes an uncrossed flow from scratch.
+We build on a different approach, taking a feasible flow (with many crossings) and iteratively decreasing total crossing (used for example in \cite{huang2023approximating} to find cycles in higher-genus surfaces that cross at most once).
+We discuss obstacles faced in extending this to pairwise-planar in Section~\ref{sec:new-classes}.

-Regarding the actual rounding techniques, in \cite{garg2022integer} the initial flow is first rounded to a half-integral flow using tools from linear programming theory (namely network matrices and total unimodularity), then this half-integral flow is rounded to an integral flow by using a 4-colouring of the (planar) intersection graph of the cycles.
+In \cite{garg2022integer} the initial flow is first rounded to a half-integral flow (using linear programming theory such as total unimodularity), then this half-integral flow is rounded to an integral flow using a 4-colouring of the (planar) intersection graph of the cycles.